 Many have suggested that if the state did perform a thorough investigation, on par with what’s expected to come from Gamm, it would open a Pandora’s Box around the state, with parents from other districts looking for similar findings.
 Darien’s problems, however, are shared by many districts throughout the country, according to interviews with educators, attorneys and special education advocates from several states.

 Gamm’s report is due by Halloween.
 Some have expressed concern that she should provide her report to the newly elected Board of Ed, to prevent any unnecessary redacting of information by current members.
 Gamm told The Times that she was hired by the current board and will present to the current board, but that she would be willing to present her findings to the new board also, if she were asked.

-The district has also hired retired special ed hearing officer Mary Gelfman as part of an unprecedented step by a public school to help parents who have concerns about their child’s special education program.
+The district has also hired retired special education hearing officer Mary Gelfman as part of an unprecedented step by a public school to help parents who have concerns about their children’s special education program.
 Gelfman will serve as an informal mediator between parents and the district.
 Attorney Feinstein helped arrange the format for the informal meeting, and applauded the district for taking this step forward.

 Attorney Feinstein said that the schools have taken a “big step in the right direction.”

 “Darien has hired some first rate people to deal with this issue, it is very impressive who’s been brought in,” Feinstein said.
 “These are pros.
 These are folks who know how to run special education programs that are appropriate, legal and cost effective.”

 However, Feinstein and some parents have said that many staff members appear to be want to “go back to the old way.”